 What kind of visa do I need to volunteer in the Philippines

 You are not required to have a visa if your stay is less than 21 days.
 If you are staying for 21 days or more you will have to apply for an extension.
-You will have to have at leave 6 months left before the expiration of your Passport from the date of entry and present a ticket proving you will leave the country within the 21-day range.
+You need at least 6 months left before the expiration of your passport from the date of entry and present a ticket proving you will leave the country within the 21-day range.

 Is it safe to volunteer in the Philippines?

 Other than some parts of the South Philippines, the islands are generally safe for travelers.
 The most common danger for travelers is being scammed.
 Be aware of an overly friendly stranger offering you food or drink.
 The two most common scams include being drugged, then robbed, and the sleight of hand of a wily money-changer.